hipache/hipache/test/functional/README.md

     # go to the test directory and invoke the tests
     cd test/functional && python -m unittest discover

-Remember to stop Hipache once you're done.
+Remember to stop Redis and Hipache once you're done.